Understanding Elder Law in Pennsylvania

-Without the aid of Medicaid, the cost of a Pennsylvania nursing home can wipe out your family's savings, retirement funds, an inheritance for your loved ones.
-At my Media, PA law firm, I can help you protect your hard-earned life savings from being spent down to pay for long-term care in Pennsylvania.
-No matter your situation, I can help you develop a plan that protects your hard-earned assets from the financial burdens of expensive care options available to you.
+Without the aid of Medicaid, the cost of a Pennsylvania nursing home can wipe out your family's savings, retirement funds, and an inheritance for your loved ones.
+At our Media, PA, law firm, I can help you protect your life savings from being spent down to pay for long-term care in Pennsylvania.
+No matter your situation, an estate lawyer in Philadelphia and surrounding areas can help you develop a plan that protects your assets from the financial burdens of expensive health care options.

 What is Medicaid Crisis Planning in Pennsylvania?

 Planning for Medicaid before you or a loved one needs care is the most proactive way to save your assets from the cost of long-term care, but that is not always the case.
 Suppose you or a loved one are already in a nursing home facility in Pennsylvania or require immediate in-home care.
-In that case, this is legally referred to as Medicaid crisis planning by elder law attorneys.
-Crisis Medicaid planning can be daunting, primarily when focusing on a loved one's health and wellness instead of care coverage.
-As a Pennsylvania Medicaid crisis planning attorney, I can help you navigate the crisis planning process allowing you to focus on supporting your loved ones.
+In that case, you'll need Medicaid crisis planning from an elder law attorney in Pennsylvania.
+Applying for Medicaid benefits to cover specific care needs is complex and stressful, especially when trying to focus on a loved one's health and wellness.
+As a Pennsylvania Medicaid crisis planning attorney, L. Theodore Hoppe, Jr., Esquire — Attorney at Law can help you navigate the crisis planning process allowing you to focus on supporting your loved ones.

 What is Adult Guardianship in Pennsylvania?

-Guardianship for adults is a legal process used to protect an individual who cannot care for their well-being due to a mental or physical disability.
+Guardianship for adults is a legal process used to protect individuals who can't care for their well-being due to a mental or physical disability.
 Guardianship for an elderly adult is court-appointed, and the guardian is given specific duties and responsibilities to the elderly person.
-L. Theodore Hoppe, Jr., Esquire -Attorney at Law can help you or your loved ones navigate the guardianship process in Pennsylvania.
+Search for “guardianship lawyer near me” to locate nearby lawyers, or reach out to L. Theodore Hoppe, Jr., Esquire — Attorney at Law, for help navigating the guardianship process in Pennsylvania.

 What is Special Needs Planning in Pennsylvania?

-Special needs planning refers to the legal planning process for any person or family member with a disability.
-Disabilities can be diagnosed at birth, occur in adulthood, or caused by illness or injury.
-Special needs planning can start at any point in life; however, the earlier planning can occur, the better.
-Planning as soon as possible can ensure significant government benefits are not jeopardized for your special needs loved one.
+Special needs planning is the legal process to protect any person or family member with a disability.
+Disabilities can be diagnosed at birth, occur in adulthood, or be caused by illness or injury.
+Special needs planning can start at any point in life.
+However, the earlier planning can occur, the better.
+Planning as soon as possible can ensure significant government benefits aren't jeopardized for your loved one with special needs.